eper-io/tig/readme.md

 - Use a cluster of two nodes or more to implement cluster balancing.

 - The ever replacing dynamism of pods with lifetime makes the solution flexible and scalable.

+- The latest codebase is always at [https://gitlab.com/eper.io/tig](https://gitlab.com/eper.io/tig) to support multiple providers increasing the negotiation power of the community.

+- There is a mirror at [https://github.com/eper-io/tig](https://github.com/eper-io/tig)

 ## Kubernetes